-The Foundation will be hosting its annual membership meeting and an alumni reception on Saturday, July 22, 2017.
+The Foundation will be hosting its annual membership meeting in Charlotte on Saturday, July 22, 2017.

 The Knight Errant